dortania/OpenCore-Install-Guide/README.md

 ### Advantages of OpenCore

-* On average, OpenCore systems boot faster than those using Clover.
+* On average, OpenCore systems boot faster than those using Clover as less auto-patching is done
-* OpenCore offers better overall security with better support for FileVault and no need to disable SIP.
+* OpenCore offers better overall security with better support for FileVault, no need to disable SIP and even secure boot support via [Vaulting](/post-install/security.md#Vault)
 * OpenCore supports boot hotkey support via `boot.efi` - hold `Option` or `ESC` at startup to choose a boot device, `Command+R` to enter Recovery or `Command+Option+P+R` to reset NVRAM.
 * OpenCore is designed with the future in mind and uses modern methods to load 3rd party kernel extensions without breaking System Integrity Protection which [Clover uses](https://sourceforge.net/p/cloverefiboot/code/HEAD/tree/rEFIt_UEFI/Platform/kext_inject.c#l663)
 * BootCamp switching and boot device selection are supported by reading NVRAM variables set by Startup Disk just like a real mac.